Grip: Job Description, Duties and Requirements

 Learn about the education and preparation needed become a grip.
 Get a quick view of the requirements as well as details about training, job duties and prospects to find out if this is the career for you.

 A grip is part of the production team that develops and builds the set for a movie, commercial, or television show.
-Grips work primarily on the often-complex equipment which supports the cameras and on lighting.
+Grips work primarily on the complex equipment which supports the cameras and on lighting.
+Those who wish to obtain higher-level positions int he film production industry often start off as grips.
+Specializations include best boy grips, key grips, and dolly grips.

 |Required Education||On-the-job training|